lacoco-lab/lacoco-lab.github.io/courses/proseminar25/README.md

 | JULY 10   |                    |   |   |
 | JULY 17   |                    |   |   |

-Note: Michael not on campus on July 10.
+Note: Michael not on campus on April 24, July 10.